Heart of Westwood

 Overview

-Heart of Westwood is a future facing multimodal mobility hub concept developed during my internship at BMW Designworks in Santa Monica.
-The project responds to growing transportation pressure in Westwood, especially with the arrival of the Metro D-Line extension and the added regional demand expected around the 2028 Los Angeles Olympics.
+Heart of Westwood is a future mobility concept developed during my internship at BMW Designworks, BMW Group’s global design consultancy, in Santa Monica.
+The project responds to a real shift happening in Westwood: the arrival of the Metro D-Line extension, growing congestion, and the added regional pressure expected around the 2028 Los Angeles Olympics.

-Working in a team of three, I played a lead role across project direction, research, systems thinking, product design, kiosk UX, and final storytelling.
-Together, we identified a clear opportunity in Westwood: a high demand transit district with fragmented rider experiences, limited support, and an underused site directly adjacent to major future infrastructure.
+Working in a team of three, I played a lead role across project direction, research, systems thinking, UX strategy, kiosk design, and final storytelling.
+We focused on a specific opportunity in Westwood: a high demand transit district with fragmented rider experiences, limited support, and an underused parking structure directly next to major future transit infrastructure.

 Exterior view of the Heart of Westwood, showing the proposed mobility hub’s architectural identity and public facing scale.